-GENERAL ORGANIC SPRAY PROGRAMME FOR BIOGROWERS
+GENERAL SPRAY PROGRAMME

-This general program may be used on roses, veggies and fruit trees as well as for general use, from the beginning of the season if possible.
+Below are instructions on how best to use our products in an ongoing program in your garden.
+This general program may be used on roses, vegetables and fruit trees as well as for general use, ideally the beginning of the season.

 Because our products are made with natural ingredients that break down quickly, they need to be sprayed regularly as a preventative measure.